This website uses cookies. Find out more in our Privacy Policy.

 Non-reunion year nominees will be considered if:

-While we support our Scotties who may be facing difficulties (including health, family status, distance from campus), we are unable to consider extenuating circumstances as a determining factor for a recipient.
+While we support our Scotties who may be facing difficulties (including health, family status, distance from campus), extenuating circumstances are not considered as a determining factor for a nominee.

 For more information, please contact the Alumnae Relations Office.